Home » About the Simpson

 We're Green and Getting Greener

 You may notice the sun-fresh aroma of your bed and bathroom linens.
 Except on rare days when the rains don't let up at all, we line-dry everything.
 Sunlight, live plants and open doors and windows freshen our air.
 We clean bathroom surfaces with essential oils and white vinegar, and generally take care to avoid toxic chemicals in our housekeeping.
+Pests are live-trapped and released away from the hotel.
+We do our best to deter them from entering by using non-toxic, plant-based repellent products.

 A Brief History